SUPERFICIAL Thrombophlebitis and Deep Vein Thrombosis

 - Bed rest

-The only way to accurately determine which condition you’re suffering from is through a detailed evaluation and duplex examination.
-In either case, treatment should be pursued as an untreated blood clot from Superficial Thrombophlebitis can progress into the deep vein system.
+The only way to accurately determine which condition you’re suffering from is through a detailed evaluation, duplex examination and blood work as needed.

 Contact International Vein & Skin Institute today, to schedule appointment with Dr. Jozef Tryzno.